aamemiya/letkf/lorenz96_multi/README.md

      sh letkf.sh

 An observation type and a letkf experiment name are specified in `letkf.sh`.
 By default they are `all_02` and `test`.
-The resultaint file is `DATA/all_02/test/assim.nc`, which contains following variables.
+The resultaint file is `DATA/all_02/test/assim.nc`, which contains following variables (ne: ensemble size).

      vf   ### forecast (nx,ne,nt)
      vfm  ### forecast mean (nx,nt)